simvue-io/python-api/README.md

 _This is a PoC, and the name is temporary!_

+Collects metadata, metrics and files from simulations in real time.

 ## Configuration
 The service URL and token can be defined as environment variables:
 ```